Carpk/tic-tac-toe/README.md

 #### Master (in progress)

 Turning the command line game version from master_original to a full web app.
-The game is completely functional, however some refactoring and additonal features need to be implemented
+The game is completely functional, however some refactoring and additonal features need to be implemented.
+And is deployed on heroku: [http://noughtsandcrosses.herokuapp.com/](http://noughtsandcrosses.herokuapp.com/)

 #### Master_original (completed)